 As our loved ones grow older and round-the-clock care becomes more necessary, many families turn to the professional caregivers in nursing homes for help.
 The effects that the management and employees of a nursing home have on the residents cannot be overstated.
 Elderly clients are vulnerable, and may depend on the facility's staff for everything from food to medicine to clean sheets.

 Here’s what you need to know about how neglect by nursing home workers and management can impact the health of elderly people under their care, and what you can do legally if your loved one has suffered.

 Poor Nursing Home Management Hurts Residents

-Staffing issues impact nearly every aspect of care for the residents of a nursing home, and it is up to you to speak up when you suspect your loved one may not be receiving the care that he or she is due.
-Make sure that you are familiar with and can recognize the signs of nursing home abuse, and know that there are many resources available from the National Center on Elder Abuse for both the elderly and their loved ones.
+Staffing issues impact nearly every aspect of resident care, and it is often up to family members or friends to speak up when they suspect inadequate treatment.
+Make sure that you are familiar with the signs of nursing home abuse, and know that there are many resources available from the National Center on Elder Abuse.

 An attorney who has experience with nursing home abuse cases can also connect you the proper government agencies if necessary.
 Additionally, he or she will be able to evaluate your case to determine whether you and your loved ones have grounds for a civil lawsuit against the nursing home owner, management, staff, or other personnel.

 The Law Office of Kenneth Berger works hard to protect seniors in the Columbia, Florence, and Myrtle Beach areas, as well as across the entire state of South Carolina.
 If you are concerned that your loved one may have suffered harm due to inadequate staffing or some other form of negligence, we would like to hear from you.
 Please reach out to us by telephone, use our contact form to send an email, or click the live chat box on this page to get in touch with us now.